virgil382/JSLikePromise/readme.md

 |----|----|
 |<pre>async function difference01_function() {<br>  // JavaScript async functions can return Promises<br>  // that resolve to void.<br>  return new Promise(<br>    (resolve, reject) =\> {<br>      resolve();<br>    });<br>}<br><br><br>function difference01() {<br>  let p = difference01_function().then((result) =\> {<br>    console.log("dif01\: resolved");<br>  });<br>}<br><br>difference01();|<pre>Promise\<\> difference01_function() {<br>  // C++20 coroutines can't return Promise\<void\>.<br>  // The code below won't compile.<br>  //co_return Promise\<\>(<br>  //  \[](auto promiseState) {<br>  //    promiseState-\>resolve();<br>  //  });<br><br>  // You can do this instead\:<br>  co_return co_await Promise\<\>(<br>    \[](auto promiseState) {<br>      promiseState-\>resolve();<br>    });<br>}<br><br>void difference01() {<br>  Promise\<\> p = difference01_function(); p.Then(\[]() {<br>    cout \<\< "dif01\: resolved\n";<br>  });<br>}<br><br>void main() { difference01(); }|
 <!-- END_MDAUTOGEN -->

+### No Split Promise Chains

+JavaScript Promises allow multiple calls to ```then()``` on the same Promise object.
+This effectively lets you create a split/bifurcation in the chain of Promises becasue each call returns a new chained Promise on which you can call ```then()```, and so on...
+In my experience this feature seems superfluous.
+I never used it, and I probably never will.

+JS-like Promises don't support this feature.
+If you call ```Then()``` multiple times on the same Promise, then the last call wins, and the previous registered callbacks are lost.
+This limitation can be easily remedied by enhancing [BasePromiseState](JSLikeBasePromise.hpp).
+It could be done with only a minor hit to performance.
+If you need this feature, then be my guest.

 ### Why "Then" instead of "then"?